 Reach for this book when your child expresses curiosity about how different cultures balance ancient traditions with the modern world, or when they are exploring their own sense of heritage.
 It provides a beautiful bridge for children who feel caught between two worlds, showing that being 'modern' and being 'Indigenous' are not mutually exclusive identities.
 The book follows several Alaska Native children as they participate in traditional activities like whaling and drumming while also enjoying video games and school sports.
 Through intimate photography and first-person narratives, the book explores themes of self-confidence, pride in one's roots, and the deep bond between generations.
 It is an excellent choice for fostering empathy and global awareness in children ages 8 to 12.
 Parents will appreciate how it deconstructs stereotypes and replaces them with a vibrant, living portrait of resilient communities.

-An upper-elementary student who is interested in sociology or anthropology, or a child from a minority culture who is looking for a roadmap on how to honor their family's past while living in a modern, digital world.
+An upper-elementary student who is interested in sociology or anthropology, or any child interested in learning about how people maintain their cultural traditions in the modern world.

 This book can be read cold.
-However, parents may want to look up a map of Alaska to help the child visualize the vast distances between the communities mentioned.
 A parent might choose this after hearing their child ask, 'Why do people live differently than us?' or after noticing their child feeling embarrassed by a family tradition that seems 'old-fashioned.'

 Younger children (8-9) will be drawn to the vivid photography and the 'day in the life' aspects of the text.
 Older readers (10-12) will better grasp the nuance of cultural preservation and the importance of oral history.